FelixReuthlinger/playstyle-enhancements-simple/README.md

 ## Change log

+* 1.3.1 -> forked out some UI related things into a new modpack that is also integrated here
 * 1.3.0 -> moved some more mods in here, removed mass farming (since replaced by farming) and tuned a lot of values
 * 1.2.4 -> more mod updates
 * 1.2.3 -> added target portal